 Look at multi-policy

 You'll often get a cheaper deal if you protect your iPhone in a multi-device policy.
-Vendors like Protect Your Bubble and Gadget Cover offer affordable and flexible packages which protect your smartphone, tablet and PC.
+Vendors like Protect Your Bubble and Gadget Cover offer affordable and flexible packages that protect your smartphone, tablet and PC.

 Does your bank insurance cover phones?

-iPhone insurance coverage with EE, O2, Vodafone
+iPhone insurance coverage with your mobile network - EE, O2, Vodafone & others

 What have you already got?